-Table 11-2: Contactless Transit Authorization and Submission Require ements -- -------- lf Then the Account Status Check Authorization is approved Continue to accept taps and submit the Aggregated Transit Charge, up to the Chargeback Protection Threshold, within the Authorization Time Period (as set forth in Subsection 11.16.3, "Transit Thresholds" ).
+Table 11-2: Contactless Transit Authorization and Submission Requirements

+If Then the Account Status Check Authorization is approved Continue to accept taps and submit the Aggregated Transit Charge, up to the Chargeback Protection Threshold, within the Authorization Time Period (as set forth in Subsection 11.16.3, "Transit Thresholds").
 Authorizations for partial fares cannot be submitted.
 If the Card is on the Deny List and an Account Status Check or an Authorization is approved, remove the Card from the Deny List. the Account Status Check or Authorization is declined You must place the Card on the Deny List.
-If the final fare amount is less than or equal to the Declined Authorization Protection Threshold (as defined in Subsection 11.16.3 , "Transit Thresholds" ), submit the Transaction.
+If the final fare amount is less than or equal to the Declined Authorization Protection Threshold (as defined in Subsection 11.16.3 , " Transit Thresholds "), submit the Transaction.
 If the final fare amount is greater than the Declined Authorization Protection Threshold, you must not submit the Transaction.
-You may request a new Authorization as outlined in Section 11.16.5 , "Transit Debt Recovery" .
+You may request a new Authorization as outlined in Section 11.16.5 , " Transit Debt Recovery ".
 Note: Authorizations for partial fares cannot be submitted.
-You must not split a Transaction with the intent of avoiding a single Authorization for the final fare amount. the combined taps are within the Chargeback Protection Threshold and Authorization Time Period A new Account Status Check is required for future taps.
+You must not split a Transaction with the intent of avoiding a single Authorization for the final fare amount. the combined taps are within the Chargeback Protection Threshold and Authorization Time Period You may submit the Transaction.
+A new Account Status Check is required for future taps.
+Note : You must submit the Transaction according to the Submission Frequency (as set forth in Subsection 11.16.3 , "Transit Thresholds").